Subramaniapuram: Plot

-The second half begins with the cops discovering, with the help of the bicycle left behind, that Paraman and Azhagu have committed the murder.
-They surrender themselves to the court, hoping Kanagu will bail them out soon.
-But they come in for a rude shock when they learn through Kasi that Somu has been selected for the district chief of party post and is avoiding their contact.
-They confront reality and stay helpless in jail, where they befriend a fellow inmate.
+Azhagar and Paraman surrender themselves, hoping Kanagu will bail them out soon.
+However, they are shocked upon learning from Kasi that Somu was selected for the district chief of party post and is avoiding their contact.
+They confront reality and stay helpless in jail, where they befriend a fellow inmate, Ravi.
 He learns about their situation and bails them out.
+After their release, Azhagar and Paraman break into Kanagu's house to take revenge but stop when they find Thulasi crying.
+Azhagar later reconciles with Thulasi, and they continue to meet.